Methods of Power Factor Corrections

 Power Factor (PF):

 It is the ratio of real power (measured in kilowatts, kW) to apparent power (measured in kilovolt-amperes, kVA).
+Real power refers to the circuit’s ability to accomplish work within a specific timeframe.
+Apparent power, on the other hand, is the product of the current and voltage present in the circuit. -

 Significance:

 A higher power factor signifies that more of the power is being effectively used to do work.
-This means less
+This means less power is wasted, leading to increased energy efficiency and reduced costs. -

 Calculating Power Factor